 They’ve been working hard promoting the event on our website, social media, and in person by camping outside the cafe and talking to their peers!
 They’ve also made a ton of really cool promotional materials:

-They've also been doing great with their Instagram:
+They’ve also been promoting the event via Instagram: